 August 13, 2024 - by Santina Russo

-It has become evident: We need to better understand current and coming challenges related to climate change, and for this we need climate prediction models that are as precise as possible.
+It is evident: We need to better understand current and coming challenges related to climate change, and for this we need climate prediction models that are as precise as possible.
 In addition to the processes in the lowermost atmospheric layer, the troposphere, this also involves processes in the next higher layer, the stratosphere, and at the border between these two layers.

 How water vapour shapes the climate

 In the stratosphere, the increased amount of vapour increases emission of radiation in all directions.
-It increases radiation emissions back into space, which cools the stratosphere, and at the same time, it increases downward radiation, which again contributes to the warming at the Earth’s surface.
+It increases radiation emissions back into space, which cools the stratosphere, but at the same time, it increases downward radiation, which again contributes to the warming at the Earth’s surface.

 The issue at the border